BrighterCommand/Brighter/docs/adr/0015-push-button-api-for-dsl.md

-# 15. Push Button API for all DSLs
+# 15. A Push Button API must underlie any Fluent Interface

 Date: 2024-07-16